Bhagavad Gita Chapter 9 Verse 25 Meaning

 Available in 28 languages

-This verse from Chapter 9 of the Bhagavad Gita highlights a practical insight: The worshippers of the gods go to them; the ancestor-worshippers go to the manes; the worshippers of the deities who preside over the elements go to them; but My devotees come to Me.
+At this point in Raja Vidya Raja Guhya Yoga, Krishna deepens His teaching on divine grace.
+The worshippers of the gods go to them; the ancestor-worshippers go to the manes; the worshippers of the deities who preside over the elements go to them; but My devotees come to Me.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team